November 17, 2017:

 Patterson had said the boy who found the ball was about 10 years old.
 Dunaway told Leavy he was 14 at the time.
 Dunaway said he never showed anyone that day where he found the ball, but he told Leavy it was not at 434 Oakdale Place.
 He took the ball to an usher, who brought him inside the stadium where he met the man to whom he sold the ball.
 Dunaway told Leavy he was paid $100 — quite a sum in 1953 — for it and was promised another ball autographed by Mantle.

 Jeff Passon of Yahoo Sports, writing in 2008 on the 55th anniversary of the homer, reported that Patterson’s payment to the boy was just $1 and two autographed balls.

 The Billy Martin myth

-Another widely reported story about the home run, before Retrosheet made the box score easy to find, is that Billy Martin was on third base and, although it was evident when the ball left the bat that it would be out of the park, jokingly went back to tag up.
+Another widely reported story about the home run, before Retrosheet made the box score easy to find, is that Billy Martin was on third base when Mantle came up.
+Although it was evident when the ball left the bat that it would be out of the park, this version had Martin jokingly going back to tag up.
 Mantle, running around the bases with his head down as was his custom, supposedly had to be held up by third base coach Frank Crosetti to keep from passing Martin.
 The story isn’t true.
 Martin had popped out to lead off the inning.